asemposki/neutron-rich-bmm/README.md

-# From chiral EFT to perturbative QCD: a Bayesian model mixing approach to symmetric nuclear matter
+# Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework

 ## About